Sunday, November 22, 2009

 MEADOW LAKE COMMUNICATIONS

- Check the website ... it is updated several times a week.
-While the association plans only 4 mailed newsletters per year, we publish board meeting reports, voting results, events, and news and information on the airports website at: www.MeadowLakeAirport.com
+ Check the website … it is updated several times a week.
+While the association plans only 3-4 mailed newsletters per year, we publish board meeting reports, voting results, events, and news and information on the airports website at: www.MeadowLakeAirport.com (shortcut = kFLY.co)

-MLAA Scheduled Board Meeting: Second Tuesday of every month at 3PM
+MLAA Scheduled Board Meetings: Second Tuesday of every month at 3:00 pm

 MLAA VOTE - Comment by President Elliott